 WEEL is a confidential program.
 I and other members of the program will not share the names of participants (although they can self-identify).
-But 100% of women in the program say it has a positive effect on their ministry and future leadership.
+In a post-cohort survey, 100% of women in the program say it has a positive effect on their ministry and future leadership.

 Our first cohort consisted of women who were willing to consider a nomination for bishop within 3 years.
-Equal numbers of white women and black/women of color were asked, but only white women were willing to participate.
+Equal numbers of white women and black/women of color were asked, but only white women chose to participate.
 Our second cohort was specifically all black women.
-And our third cohort was a mixture of women ready soon and women discerning for many years down the road, and included both white and women of color.
+Our third cohort was a mixture of women ready soon and women discerning for many years down the road, and included both white and women of color, straight and LGBTQ.

 What Does WEEL Cost?

 The total cost of a WEEL cohort is roughly $20,000.
 I am committed that cost will not prohibit participation.

 Generous donors covered the majority of the cost of the first three cohorts.
 WEEL 2.0 has received enough support so that over half the cost will be covered by generous donors.
 Nine in-person days with women bishops, eighteen hours of facilitated online calls, and three hours of individual coaching are included in the $1,400 cost to participants.

 If you would like to help fund this work or know an individual or group that might, please contact me.